 During 2016, Atlantic Capital recorded measurement period adjustments that decreased goodwill by \$1.6 million.
-The adjustments reduced the TriNet Servicing Asset, increased the book value of securities available-for-sale, and increased the Deferred Tax Asset.
+The adjustments reduced the TriNet servicing asset, increased the book value of securities available-for-sale, and increased the deferred tax asset.

-The Company conducted its annual impairment testing as of October 1, 2016, utilizing a qualitative assessment.
+The Company conducted its annual impairment testing as of October 1, 2017, utilizing a qualitative assessment.
 Factors that management considered in this assessment included macroeconomic conditions, industry and market considerations, overall financial performance of the Company and changes in the composition or carrying amount of net assets.
-In addition, management considered the increase in the Company's common stock price.
-Based on these assessments, management concluded that the 2016 annual qualitative impairment assessment indicated that it is more likely than not that the estimated fair value exceeded the carrying value (including goodwill).
+In addition, management considered the increase in the Company's common stock price and market value.
+Based on these assessments, management concluded that the 2017 annual qualitative impairment assessment indicated that it is more likely than not that the estimated fair value exceeded the carrying value (including goodwill).
 Therefore, a step one quantitative analysis was not required.

-There were no goodwill impairment charges recorded in 2016, 2015 or 2014, respectively.
+There were no goodwill impairment charges recorded in 2017, 2016 or 2015, respectively.
 The following table presents activity for goodwill and other intangible assets: